bruo/leap_doc/docs/platform/known-issues.md

 SSH needs to listen on port 22
 ------------------------------
-Right now it's not possible to change the OpenSSH server default port (as a way to avoid scanners).
+Right now it's not possible to change the OpenSSH server default port.
 But this feature will be added in the next version!

 0.5.0rc1